American Haze Seeds

 Users Reviews

 This herbal powerhouse isn’t the easiest strain for first-time growers, but it’s a solid choice if you’re up for a little challenge.
-It grows tall and needs some training, plus a bit of patience since it has a long flowering time.
-It has decent mold resistance and does fine with pests if you keep things clean and consistent.
+It can be grown indoors or outdoors, though it tends to stretch tall and needs some training—along with a bit of patience due to its longer flowering time.

 Flowering Time 80-90 Days